 Lot 75: Carte-de-visite album of 44 photographs, including two photos of Harriet Tubman, one previously unrecorded,

-The highlight of this powerful auction is a previously unrecorded photograph of Harriet Tubman from a carte-de-visite album compiled in the 1860s.
+The highlight of this powerful auction was a previously unrecorded photograph of Harriet Tubman from a carte-de-visite album compiled in the 1860s.
 The album boasts 44 photographic portraits of contemporary abolitionists and politicians, including that of John Willis Menard, the first African-American elected to Congress.

 Lot 256: Archive of documents from the Montgomery Improvement Association,